NORTHAMPTON'S MUSIC HALL OF FAME

 Indie / Punk singer-songwriter.
 Born in London, raised in NN.
 Formed the Jazz Butcher in the late 70s.
 The band suffered continuous personnel changes and at one point was joined by David Jay from Bauhaus.
 Briefly reformed in the 90s.

 ROBERT GODFREY (Piano, Keyboards)

 The Enid.
-Classically trained pianist had cult following with progressive Rock band, The Enid.
-He has also been running a town centre recording studio for several years.
+Classically trained pianist had cult following with Progressive Rock band, The Enid.
+He also ran a town centre recording studio for several years.

 MARK GRIFFITHS (Guitar/Bass Guitar)

 Played with Matthew Southern Comfort, Al Stewart, Alison Moyet, David Essex, Sonny Curtis, Gallagher & Lyle, The Everley Brothers, Neil Innes, Duane Eddy, Mark Knopfler, Jeff Lynne, Cliff Richard, Plainsong, The Shadows, Hank Marvin.
-NH born.
-Fomrative bands – ‘The Quick & The Dead’ and Tom Hall’s ‘Flyin Garrick’.
-His first Number One hit with the Joni Mitchell song ‘Woodstock’.
+NN born.
+Formative bands – ‘The Quick & The Dead’ and Tom Hall’s ‘Flyin Garrick’.
+His first Number One hit was with the Joni Mitchell song ‘Woodstock’.

 TOM HALL (Mandola, Guitar, Vocals)